Best MRE Meals To Stockpile For The Coming Food Crisis

 These nifty little ovens were explicitly designed for these survival rations.

-If yours includes a heating method, it will probably be a flameless retention heater.
+If yours includes a heating method, it will likely be a flameless retention heater.

-Just slip your ration inside the flameless retention heater pouch, and add a teaspoon of water to seal it up.
+Just slip your ration inside the heater pouch, and add a teaspoon of water.

 Now sit back and let the magic unfold.